Facebook Pixel: How to Create Better Facebook Ads for More Conversions in 2021 | Growth Turbine Blog

 You're limited to 100 custom conversions per ad account, and you can delete custom conversions at any time (at one point, the limit was 20 and you couldn't delete any).

-2. Standard and custom events
+2. Standard and Custom Events

 When someone takes an action on your site, the Facebook Pixel logs it as an event.
 You can use the pixel to track two different types of events: